-Visiting the Holy Cave of the Madonna
+Visiting the Holy Cave of the Madonna of Montserrat

 The Cloister at the Santa Cava Chapel

-The Prestigious Montserrat Boys' Choir
+The World Famous Montserrat Boys' Choir

 One of the oldest boys’ choirs in European history is located in the Escalonia (school) at Montserrat, which can be traced back to the 14th century.
 Nowadays the choir is internationally renowned and gives concert performances all over the world.
-But its primary role is still to take part in religious ceremonies at the basilica.
+But its primary role is still to take part in religious ceremonies at the basilica of Montserrat.
 Arrive at noon and, on most days throughout the year, you will hear the choir give a performance of the Virgin of Montserrat's hymn El Virolai.

-Unfortunately the choir was not singing on the day that I visited.
+Unfortunately, the choir was not singing on the day that I visited.
 But the massed voices of the hundreds of members of the congregation was so incredibly moving that it is an experience that will stay with me for a long time.

 Watch the Boys' Choir of the Escalonia Montserrat Sing el Virolai